Enduring all, yet always fair

 And Radhi, listening, felt a strange alignment in her heart.
 She thought that must have been the reason she had spent fourteen years in a convent school — all those mornings of bells and prayers, of hymns she never fully understood — only to be made ready to receive this voice.

-Their story unfolded in fragments — long bus rides to towns like Karaikudi, where she played basketball and he played tennis, each chasing their own victories.
+Their story then unfolded in fragments — long bus rides to towns like Karaikudi, where she played basketball and he played tennis, each chasing their own victories.
 They returned glowing from state-level championships, carrying the thrill like a secret only they understood.
 Quiet evening followed, at college filled with laughter and ease, where being with him at his best — confident, effortless, entirely himself — felt like sunlight spilling into shadowed corners of her heart.
 His world — his music, his friends, his calm certainty — slowly wove into hers.
 She still spoke softly, still felt shy around others, but with JB near, the world felt less intimidating.

 And through it all, there was a thread of care, stronger than either of them admitted.
 In sickness and in health, they showed up for each other.
 A fever, a missed class, a small worry — they were present, steady, without needing to explain.
 That presence, unspoken and unwavering, became the foundation of what they shared.